 Identify where and how coronavirus could be transmitted at your workplace.
 Consider all the high-traffic areas and touch points of your facility: door handles, light switches, elevator buttons, lobbies, bathrooms, break rooms, and shared offices.
 Then make a plan to mitigate risk in those areas with additional cleaning and disinfection, both prior to reopening the office and as a new normal routine.

-Take your safety protocols a step further and integrate your Openpath touchless access control system with automatic door openers, which allow employees to enter and exit without touching a door handle.
+Take your safety protocols a step further and integrate your Openpath touchless entry system with automatic door openers, which allow employees to enter and exit without touching a door handle.

 Install antimicrobial hardware throughout your facility.
 Door handles, push/pull locks, emergency exit devices and more are now available with a silver ion coating that can help slow the spread of bacteria and viruses.